RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

             100000.00   -0.00933   0.36610

 =========
-Lcr meter
+LCR meter
 =========

-Lcr meter can be used from console.
+The LCR meter can be used from the console.

 .. note::